-The next time you feel the need to tame your stress, give this strategy a try.
-Honestly, it’s been a total game changer for me; it snaps me out of my funk 95% of the time.
+The next time you find yourself in a situation when you need to manage stress, give this strategy a try.
+Honestly, it’s been a total game-changer for me; it snaps me out of my funk 95% of the time.
 As for the remaining 5%, check out these ten stress management tips.

-Before I go, a quick word about guilt.
+Before I go, a quick word about guilt (and two bonus words).

 What if?
 So what?

-Give them a try next time the opportunity arises and let me know how you get on.
-It may not come naturally at first, but man, if I can learn how to control stress and guilt, anybody can!
+Stick these words in your own back pocket and give them a try next time the opportunity arises.
+They may not flow naturally at first, but man, if I can use them to help manage stress and overcome guilt, anybody can!

 Viv for Today xo